 With its focus on applied research, Embry-Riddle Aeronautical University engages in extensive research and consulting, working with private and public organizations to further the technology and systems necessary to aviation, aerospace, and related industries.

-With residential campuses in Daytona Beach, Florida and Prescott, Arizona — plus worldwide instruction at more than 150 locations in the United States, Europe, Canada, and the Middle East — Embry-Riddle’s research capability is unsurpassed in the field of aerospace.
+With residential campuses in Daytona Beach, Florida and Prescott, Arizona — plus worldwide instruction at more than 130 locations in the United States, Europe, and Asia — Embry-Riddle’s research capability is unsurpassed in the field of aerospace.

 Click on one of our campuses to learn more about the many research centers and institutes available to our students.